 - You may be allowed to complete your term, but not be allowed another one

 As a general rule, the military frowns upon any criminal activity, including DUIs.
 Will you be kicked out of the service for a DUI?
 Probably not, though you can expect a DUI to impact your rank, your pay grade, and your military career.

 If you have put a lot of years in the service, they may pressure you to retire in lieu of adverse administration action – another reason to consult with our firm as soon as possible.
 The good news is that if your charge can be reduced to a “wet reckless,” the outcome will likely be more favorable.

 Are You Stationed in San Diego?

 San Diego, which is a short drive from South Orange County has many bases including Naval Base San Diego, MCAS Miramar, Marine Corps Base Camp Pendleton, Naval Base Coronado, and Naval Base Point Loma.
 If you’re serving at one of these bases and facing DUI charges in Orange County, we urge you to contact our firm for help.

 Our lead attorney is Board Certified in DUI defense, a member of the National College for DUI Defense, and certified as a standardized field sobriety test instructor.
-Call now for a free case consultation!
+Contact us for a free case consultation!